bluppco/.github/profile/README.md

 # Blupp Co
 We are a technology company with the team size of 2 and enough skillset to make a team of 20 feel shy.

 We love to code and consider takling a wastage of time.
 We avoid too many calls and focus on dealing with async work.
-We work over Trello and Emails.
+We work over Linear, Slack and Emails.

 We have opensourced our majority work and are open to criticism.
 We take the codebase private once we onboard the client.